chiaramarzi/fractalbrain-toolkit/README.md

 ## Authors
 * [**Chiara Marzi**](https://www.unibo.it/sitoweb/chiara.marzi3/en) - *Ph.D. student in Biomedical, Electrical and System Engineering, Dept. of Electrical, Electronic and Information Engineering – DEI "Guglielmo Marconi", University of Bologna, Bologna, Italy.* Email address: <chiara.marzi3@unibo.it>

-* [**Stefano Diciotti**](https://www.unibo.it/sitoweb/stefano.diciotti/en) - *Associate Professor, Dept. of Electrical, Electronic and Information Engineering – DEI "Guglielmo Marconi", University of Bologna, Bologna, Italy.* Email address: <stefano.diciotti@unibo.it>
+* [**Stefano Diciotti**](https://www.unibo.it/sitoweb/stefano.diciotti/en) - *Associate Professor in Biomedical Engineering, Dept. of Electrical, Electronic and Information Engineering – DEI "Guglielmo Marconi", University of Bologna, Bologna, Italy.* Email address: <stefano.diciotti@unibo.it>

 ## Contribution, help, bug reports, feature requests
 The developers welcome contributions to the fractalbrain toolkit.
 Please contact the developers at <fractalbraintoolkit@gmail.com> if you would like to contribute code, or for any questions and comments.